-As a reflection of our collective efforts across each of these pillars to build an inclusive culture, we were recognized by several organizations in 2022 and 2021.
-In 2022, Ally was named a Forbes Best Employer among large employers, which ranked us 64th out of 500 large employers.
-Additionally, we were recognized as a 2022 Top Workplaces USA award recipient for our people-first culture and were included in People's 2022 Companies That Care list.
-We were named sixth on Newsweek's Most Loved Workplace list in our inaugural year of qualification, and ranked first in financial services.
+As a reflection of our collective efforts across each of these pillars to build an inclusive culture, we were recognized by several organizations in 2023.
+In 2023, Ally was named to Fortune's 100 Best Places to Work for, and we improved on Forbes America's Best Large Employers which ranked us 13th out of 500 large employers.
+Additionally, we were recognized as a Seramount 100 Best Company for our parent-friendly culture, with noted acknowledgment for our mental health support, and were again included in People's 2023 Companies That Care list.
+We were named No. 12 on Newsweek's Most Loved Workplace list and ranked second in financial services.

-In 2022, we made the Forbes' lists as a best place to work for women, veterans, new graduates, and diversity.
-We also were named to Diversity Inc.'s Top 50 companies for diversity list for a second consecutive year, and as a best place to work for disability inclusion by the following organizations: American Association of People with Disabilities, and Disability:IN.
-Additionally, the Human Rights Campaign Foundation named us a best place to work for LGBTQ+ equality, the sixth straight year we have achieved this recognition.
+In 2023, we made the Forbes' lists as a best place to work for diversity, new grads, women and veterans.
+We also were named to Diversity Inc.'s Top 50 companies for diversity list for a third consecutive year, and as a best place to work for disability inclusion by the following organizations: American Association of People with Disabilities, and Disability:IN.
+Finally, Newsweek named us one of America's Greatest Workplaces 2023 for Diversity.